What is Talcum Powder?

-Talc inhalation can cause wheezing, coughing, chest pain and difficulty breathing.
-As a result of these risks, Johnson & Johnson includes a warning on its baby powder urging consumers to keep the product away from their children's face to “avoid inhalation.”
+Talc inhalation can cause wheezing, coughing, chest pain, and difficulty breathing.
+As a result of these risks, Johnson & Johnson includes a warning on its baby powder urging consumers to keep the product away from their children's faces to “avoid inhalation.”

 However, some consumers are calling on J&J to include another warning label on the powder regarding an increased risk of cancer.

 How Can Talcum Powder Cause Ovarian Cancer?